 Priority Poker / Planning Poker might seem like a fun way to make group decisions, but there are actually some very good reasons to use it over other methods such as brainstorming.

-The elimination of bias or influence.
-A phenomenon known as “anchoring” comes into play during group discussions.
+1. The elimination of bias or influence - A phenomenon known as “anchoring” comes into play during group discussions.
 If assigning priority values aloud, the team would subconsciously use the first number as an anchor point — making all subsequent choices less reliable.
 Priority Poker / Planning Poker eliminates this by keeping everything anonymous and allowing people to speak their minds.
+It also eliminates the Highest Paid Person’s Opinion (HiPPO) bias and the bandwagon effect by keeping rankings anonymous.
+All members can speak freely without being influenced or judged by the highest-ranking group members' opinions.

-Task estimates are more accurate than other decision-making tools.
-As the 2007 study showed, the use of Priority Poker / Planning Poker results in more accurate predictions about how long tasks in the development backlog should take to complete.
+2. Task estimates are more accurate than other decision-making tools - As the 2007 study showed, the use of Priority Poker / Planning Poker results in more accurate predictions about how long tasks in the development backlog should take to complete.
 This benefit trickles down to the entire roadmap, hopefully resulting in a product delivered on time (and without the dreaded scope creep).

-It brings teams together and makes voices heard.
-Sometimes, group discussions and decision-making can result in just one or two people dominating the conversation.
+3. It brings teams together and makes voices heard - Sometimes, group discussions and decision-making can result in just one or two people dominating the conversation.
 This means that, in reality, the final decision isn’t really one of consensus.
-Priority Poker / Planning Poker solves this elegantly, by giving everyone in the room an equal voice.
+Priority Poker / Planning Poker solves this elegantly, by giving everyone in the room an equal voice and encouraging every member to speak up, including the quieter team members.
+This results in better ideas and faster development by getting feedback from team members who tend to be quieter.